 This was used in the movie Easy Rider.
 The Band performed the version heard in the movie, but on the soundtrack, a different group was used because of legal issues.

 On September 28, 1968, this song reached its peak US chart position of #63.
 That same day, Jackie DeShannon's cover reached its peak of #55 US.
 DeShannon's release wasn't what she had in mind.
-She explained in our interview
+She explained in her Songfacts interview

 : "I absolutely said, 'No way I'm going to do it, it's The Band's record, goodbye.'
 But the label kept calling me, so I finally said, 'Well, if you can get confirmation from The Band that they're not putting it out as a single and I can do it with their permission, then okay.'
 So, I recorded it.
 The record's going up the chart and all of a sudden, here comes The Band's single.
 Then Aretha Franklin's version comes out.
 So I was at a radio station talking to the program director, and there were two other people promoting the same record outside the door."

-The album title came from the big pink house in upstate New York they rented and recorded in.
+The album title came from the big pink house in upstate New York they rented and used as a recording studio.
 The Band was Bob Dylan's backup band, and they moved there to be near Dylan while he was recovering from a motorcycle accident.
 Dylan offered to help with this album, but The Band refused because they wanted to make a mark on their own.

-The Staple Singers sing on this in The Band's 1978 concert film The Last Waltz. (thanks, Bertrand - Paris, France, for above 2)
+The Staple Singers sing on this in The Band's 1978 concert film The Last Waltz

 Weezer covered this in 2008 and released it as a bonus track on The Red Album.